alexjames/alexjames.github.io/_posts/2017-12-11-security-properties.markdown

 else.
 I will never provide any mechanism for anyone other than me to ever have access to this information.
 A system that protects my age from other's accessing it provides me "privacy".

 Confidentiality is the obligation to keep someone else's information secret.
-For example, if X tell's me their phone number, and I'm in an agreement with X to maintain confidentiality, I cannot reveal their phone number to anyone else.
+For example, if X tells me their phone number, and I'm in an agreement with X to maintain confidentiality, I cannot reveal their phone number to anyone else.

 Secrecy is keeping limiting the number of "principles" who can access some information.
 This can be thought of as a more general